matthewbdaly/highperformancelaravel.com/content/pages/privacy-policy.md

 ## Monetization and Advertisement

-In the future, we may implement advertisements or offer premium content on our Website.
-This may involve the collection of additional information to provide personalized content and ads.
+Please be aware that while we do not currently collect data for these purposes, in the future, we may implement advertisements or offer premium content on our Website.
 Any data collected for these purposes will be used in accordance with this Privacy Policy.

 ## User Registration and Data Collection

-In the future, we may implement functionality to capture your name and email address if you choose to register on our Website.
+Please note that while we do not currently collect this data, we may introduce functionality for user registration in the future.
 This information will not be required for the core site functionality, and users would need to explicitly register (possibly through third-party authentication) in order to provide these details.

 ## Security